 About 70% of people remember being bitten by a tick.

-To confirm the diagnosis (see Overview of Rickettsial Infections : Diagnosis), doctors usually do an immunofluorescence assay and use the polymerase chain reaction (PCR) technique, which uses a sample from the rash or blood.
+To confirm the diagnosis (see page Overview of Rickettsial Infections : Diagnosis), doctors usually do an immunofluorescence assay and use the polymerase chain reaction (PCR) technique, which uses a sample from the rash or blood.
 For immunofluorescence assays, foreign substances produced by the bacteria (antigens) are labeled with a fluorescent dye.
 PCR techniques increase the amount of the bacteria's DNA.
 Both techniques make the bacteria easier to detect and identify.

 Tucking trousers into boots or socks and applying insecticide that contains permethrin to clothing limits tick access to skin.